-I'm a writer in the Chicago area, currently at work on two projects: Disquiet Time and Wholehearted Living.
-Both will be published in fall 2014 (by Hachette/Jericho Books and Loyola Press, respectively.)
+I'm a writer, speaker, and editor in the Chicago area.
+My two most recent books are Disquiet Time and Wholehearted Living, published in fall 2014 by Hachette/Jericho Books and Loyola Press, respectively.

 My first book, Love You More: The Divine Surprise of Adopting My Daughter, was published in August 2011 by Thomas Nelson publishers.
 Released in May 2012 from Worthy Publishing, MOMumental: Adventures in the Messy Art of Raising a Family was featured in Publishers Weekly and The Christian Science Monitor.

-My work has also been published on britannica.com, momitforward.com, eatdinner.org, and in magazines including Chicago Parent, MomSense, Conscious Choice, and Loyola Press' Seasons magazine.
+My work has also been published on britannica.com, momitforward.com, and eatdinner.org, and in magazines including Chicago Parent, Draft, MomSense, Conscious Choice, and Loyola Press' Seasons.
 I am a regular contributor to her.meneutics, Sojourners magazine's God's Politics blog, and Fullfill.
+I also occasionally write for Random House's Convergent Books blog.

-I graduated from Wheaton College (IL) and received my Masters degree in English literature with concentrations in fiction writing and critical theory from Southern Methodist University in Dallas, TX.
+I graduated from Wheaton College (IL) and received my Masters degree in English literature (fiction writing and critical theory) from Southern Methodist University in Dallas, TX.

 I am a member of INK: A Creative Collective.